-High Point Academy offers a growing athletic program, including volleyball, cheerleading, cross country, wrestling, basketball, and softball.
+High Point Academy offers a growing athletic program, including volleyball, cross country, wrestling, basketball, soccer and softball.
 Our teams compete in Region I-A of the South Carolina High School League.
 Students also have the option of many after-school clubs and activities.

 We look forward to your visit and sharing our school with you.